-This guide provides an overview of the functions of the Active system extension that's available as a modification of your MiniTrack controller.
+This guide provides an overview of the functions of the Active system extension that's available as a modification of your MiniTrack controller or natively with your Pro2 controller as of ChronOS version 18.104.22.168.
 This extension's configuration and pricing is unique in the timing market for a small investment relative to other systems.
 The extension will not replace the passive capabilities of the Mini, but adds the Active capability as another option to the existing hardware.
 Once the modification has been made to your Mini, Setting Up and Using the System is very simple.

 If you're looking for pricing information for the Active Extension, Active tags, loop, or any other components, please contact your Regional Sales Manager.